 Local economy: In 2020, the outbreak of the COVID-19 virus severely impacted the economy.
 The state-imposed shutdowns and restrictions had a negative impact across numerous industries.
-A sharp, rapid decline in oil and gas prices slowed development and investment.
-The restaurant industry suffered dramatically.
-Some economic recovery occurred in 2022.
-The economic recovery in Weld County has been slower than the rest of Colorado.
-Upstate Colorado reports an unemployment rate in Weld County of 3% in 2022 compared to 5.7% for December 2021.
-The US Bureau of Labor Statistics reports an unemployment rate of 2.8% for Colorado as of December 2022.
-Inflation became more of a concern in 2022.
-The US Bureau of Labor Statistics reports inflation in Colorado to be 8% in 2022 compared to 3.54% in 2021.
-Inflation in Colorado is expected to be about 4% for 2023 and 2.4% in 2024.
+A sharp, rapid decline in oil and gas prices slowed production, development, and investment.
+The food service industry suffered dramatically.
+Some economic recovery occurred in 2022 and 2023.
+The US Bureau of Labor Statistics reports an unemployment rate of 3.3% for Weld County and 3.7% for Colorado as of December 2023.
+Inflation continued to be a concern in 2023.
+The US Bureau of Labor Statistics reports inflation in Colorado to be 4.5% in 2023 compared to 8% in 2022 and 3.54% in 2021.
+Inflation in Colorado is expected to be about 3.5% for 2024 and 2.7% in 2025.

 The impact of oil and gas development and production in the county touches on many aspects of the High Plains Library District (HPLD) currently, and in planning for the future.
 Energy development presents both challenges and opportunities for HPLD.
-Prior to 2020, the County has seen several compressor stations, injection wells, new pipelines, and other oil and gas support and service industries seeking permits.
-Currently there are approximately fifty permits pending with the Colorado Oil & Gas Conservation Commission compared to over one hundred in early 2022 and several hundred permits pending in early 2021.
+Prior to 2020, the County saw several compressor stations, injection wells, new pipelines, and other oil and gas support and service industries seeking permits.
+Currently there are approximately one hundred fifty permits pending with the Colorado Oil & Gas Conservation Commission compared to approximately 50 in early 2023, over one hundred in early 2022, and several hundred permits pending in early 2021.
 Given the pending permits for Weld County, the County could see some additional long-term investment and development in the oil and gas arena.
 The potential for the future of energy development in Weld County is not without risks.
-Oil and gas production in Colorado has risks associated with the potential of additional government regulations and voter initiatives trying to restrict or limit fracking and limit drilling in
+Oil and gas production in Colorado has risks associated with the potential of additional government regulations and voter initiatives trying to restrict or limit fracking and limit drilling in Colorado communities.
+These regulatory risks, if implemented, could dramatically impact future oil and gas development in Colorado.